adsabs/adsabs.github.io/_includes/_teambios/sjarmak.md

 Stephanie Jarmak is the former ADS project scientist for planetary science and is now a Research Associate for ADS and SciX.

-Dr. Jarmak studies asteroids, planetary rings, and grainflow processes on planetary bodies and contributes to the planetary community through her committee and social media group leadership roles.

 Dr. Jarmak obtained a Ph.D. in Physics - Planetary Sciences from the University of Central Florida in 2020, a Master’s in Physics from Texas A&M-Commerce in 2015, and a Bachelor of Science in Earth, Atmospheric and Planetary Sciences from MIT in 2013.

 [stephanie.jarmak [at] cfa.harvard.edu](mailto:stephanie.jarmak@cfa.harvard.edu)